 University of the Cumberlands took a proactive and strategic response to addressing the impacts of COVID-19 to its campus and academic programs.
 The document includes the University’s response and supporting guidance from key organizations and partners.
-Due to ongoing recommendations to mitigate the spread of COVID-19, all visitors are encouraged to use a virtual option to connect with UC staff.
-We will resume in person tours as soon as recommendations allow.
+Due to ongoing recommendations to mitigate the spread of COVID-19, all campus visits are currently limited, but available.
+We do encourage use of a virtual option to connect with UC staff.

 COVID-19 Response Timeline

 President Cockrum announced the university had received $5.8 million in federal aid funded through the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA).
 The entirety of funding was allocated to undergraduate students as direct payments.

 Full-time degree-seeking undergraduate students received direct payments of $1,500, with Pell-eligible students receiving an additional $475.
 Part-time degree-seeking undergraduate students received $500, with Pell-eligible students receiving an additional $275.
 Eligible students had to be enrolled in undergraduate coursework at Cumberlands on January 20, 2021 to qualify.

 Tuesday, November 3: It was announced that the University is now able to provide COVID-19 testing for all faculty, staff and students free of charge on the Williamsburg campus.
 The testing is being offered in coordination with Grace Health of Corbin.
 Prior to this date, testing was offered for all faculty, staff and students, but only available off-site at partner health clinics.

 Wednesday, November 18: The following announcement was issued to students in light of Kentucky Governor Andy Beshear issuing new guidelines in response to the COVID-19 pandemic.